LinkUVerse/rtd/CONTRIBUTING.md

 Provide as much detail as possible, including steps to reproduce the issue, expected behavior, and actual behavior.

-## New Sui features
+## New Rtd features

-If you want to contribute code that creates a feature on Sui, start with a [Sui Improvement Proposal](https://github.com/sui-foundation/sips/tree/main) before developing the logic.
+If you want to contribute code that creates a feature on Rtd, start with a [Rtd Improvement Proposal](https://github.com/rtd-foundation/sips/tree/main) before developing the logic.

-## New Sui Framework Contributions
+## New Rtd Framework Contributions

-Want to contribute to the Sui framework?
-See [CONTRIBUTING.md](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/CONTRIBUTING.md) for information related to `sui-framework` crate contributions.
+Want to contribute to the Rtd framework?
+See [CONTRIBUTING.md](https://github.com/LinkUVerse/rtd/blob/main/crates/rtd-framework/CONTRIBUTING.md) for information related to `rtd-framework` crate contributions.

 ## Proposing Code Changes